adelegard/leedelegardyoga/content/about.md

 And when you catch a glimpse<br>
 of that vulnerability,<br>
 that ignorance,<br>
-that invisible pattern or infinite spiral... when you catch a glimpse<br>
+that invisible pattern or infinite spiral...<br>
+when you catch a glimpse<br>
 of that unknown form<br>
 don't be embarrassed or look away.<br>